-Most people take the plants indoors as winter approaches.
-Temperatures below 32F (0C) will damage the plants.
+As winter approaches, many folks take their dragon fruit plants indoors.
+If the temperatures get below 32F (0C), it will damage the plants.
 Some folks hook lines of light bulbs to keep the dragon fruit plants warm.

 Temperatures below 100F (37.8C) would be best & will not burn your plants.
 They will thrive at around 65-85F (18-29C).
 Seedlings can handle the lowest temp of 40F (4C).

 During this time, if you use the light bulbs, water lightly only when the soil is dry.
-Otherwise, just leave them there & avoid overwatering.
+Otherwise, just leave the plants there & avoid overwatering.

 |Efficient T5 Grow lights|

 |3"H x 26"W x 46"L|